risqiromadhoni/heyris.me/src/content/post/en/turborepo-in-our-monorepo.md

 │   └── build-scripts/
 │       └── build.js
 └── docs/
     ├── project-a/
     │   └── README.md
     └── project-b/
         └── README.md
 ```

 In this structure:

 - `packages/` contains all sub-projects or packages.
 - `project-a/` and `project-b/` are examples of separate projects within the monorepo.
-- `shared-utils/` is an example of a package that can be used by other projects.
+- `shared-utils/` is an example of a package that can be shared by other projects.
 - `tools/` contains build scripts or other utilities used across the monorepo.
-- `docs/` stores documentation for each project.
+- `docs/` holds documentation for each project.

 ## Managing Monorepo with GitHub